mmitch/vater/README.md

 bugs/todos
 ----------

-* clipboard selection problem

-  Unlike xterm, VTE does not select a whole URL on double click, but stops at the colon, so I either select the protocol path (`http`) or everything else (`//example.org`).
-This is not acceptable.
-I must find a way to remove `:` from being a word delimiter.

 * clipboard paste problem

   Over SSH, I was only able to paste the first line of several lines